53.7 F

 HCPS spokesperson Chris Whitley confirmed that the investigation was “comprehensive” but said specific details, including any disciplinary action or the job status of coach Tyler Kane, could not be shared due to privacy laws.

-In a letter to families and staff, HCPS outlined three key areas for improvement: increased supervision, clearer communication of expectations, and additional training.
+In a letter to and staff, HCPS outlined three key areas for improvement: increased supervision, clearer communication of expectations, and additional training.

 To support this, the program will collaborate with A Better Way Athletics, a third-party vendor specializing in athletics management.
 The organization will provide required training for all players and coaches, with any team member or coach who misses the initial session required to complete it before resuming activities.
 “The training from A Better Way Athletics will support our efforts to help ensure that the program is one where all students feel safe, respected, and supported,” Whitley said.